 Actually, that's it.
 With NOW Broadband, you get… erm, broadband.
 And maybe TV.
 If you're on the hunt for lots of freebies and extras, you won't get those here - don't expect cheap mobile deals, or access to public Wi-Fi, or free Snapfish photos, for instance.

 NOW Broadband has much to recommend it.
 It has a commendable attitude to cutting out complexity - it's really easy to sign up for, with options clearly laid out in such a way as to make it simple to build the bundle you want.
-The fact it does no-contract broadband will be a major selling point for some.

 When it comes to TV though, one thing is abundantly clear - it's not a replacement for TV services like Sky and Virgin Media, but an alternative.